gatsbyjs/gatsby/docs/blog/100days/pwa/index.md

 title: Challenge 7 - Turn Your Gatsby Site into a Progressive Web App
 date: 2020-02-12
 author: "Hashim Warren"
-excerpt: "Learn how to use a new class of services that pair well with your Gatsby site"
+excerpt: "Learn how to make your Gatsby site work with poor internet service or offline"
 tags: ["learning-to-code", "contest", "100-Days-of-Gatsby"]
 ---